MillaAlex/My_Git_instructions/info.md

 - git diff - see difference between actual file and the last commit

 * git config --global user.name “[firstname lastname]” - set a name that is seen when review version history
-* git config --global user.email “[valid-email]” - set an email address
+* git config --global user.email [valid-email] - set an email address

+* git clone - retrieve an entire repository from a hosted location via URL
+* git branch [branch name] - creation of a new branch
+* git checkout [branch name] - switch between branches